Iamouma/agri-tech/README.md

 # Farmguard

-A Flutter-based mobile application that detects diseases in crops using machine learning.
-The app allows users to capture or upload images of crops, process these images to predict possible diseases, and provide relevant treatment recommendations.
-The backend is powered by Firebase, which handles user authentication, image storage, and cloud functions for running the machine learning model.
+A Flutter-based mobile application that detects diseases in crops.
+This project is built using Flutter for the frontend and Node.js/Express.js for the backend.
+The application allows users to upload images of plants and receive disease classification results.
+The backend utilizes TensorFlow.js with the MobileNet model to identify potential diseases in plants.

 ## Table of Contents